DeniseAlicia/Code1/LearningDiary.md

 You can link scripts to your html-pages to change properties like texts and colors, as well as handle interactions with the page, like clicking on something.
 Those are called **events**.

 For events to be called, an element needs an **EventListener**.
-Those check for events they are assigned to and can call the appropiate function for the event.
+Those check for events they are assigned to and can call the appropiate function for the event:

-'''typescript

 element.addEventListener("eventtype", eventFunction)

-'''
+Some examples for event types are:

+*PointerEvent* -
+*KeyboardEvent*
+*DragEvent*
+*ClipboardEvent*

+Events are divided into 3 different **phases**.
+Each phase describes a different stage of the process of calling an event:

+- capture phase: the event travels down the DOM-Tree until it reaches an appropiate event listener
+- target phase: the event reaches its target
+- bubbling phase: the event travels back up the DOM-tree